AIByJohannes/elitelm/docs/NPU_GUIDE.md

 For this project, a compatible Llama 3.2 3B model is provided under `cpu_and_mobile/llama-3.2-3b-npu-complete/`.

+> **Model file naming**: We standardize on `model.onnx` for the exported graph.
+Older drops may still include `ort_model.onnx`; rename or copy it to `model.onnx` so automation (CLI, tests, and utilities) can find the model without extra configuration.
+The tooling will still fall back to the legacy filename to ease migrations.

 ### Configuration

 In your `llama3-qa.yaml` file, configure the `device` and `qnn` sections to enable NPU execution.